 - Engine Management System 2 (EMS 2), an electronically controlled processing system which optimizes engine performance.
-It also includes advanced facilities for diagnostics and fault tracing - The instruments and controls connect to the engine via the CAN SAE J1939 interface, either through the Control Interface Unit (CIU) or the Display Control Unit (DCU).
-The CIU converts the digital CAN bus signal to an anolog signal, making it possible to connect a variety of instruments.
-The DCU is a control panel with display, engine control, monitoring, alarm, parameter setting and diagnostic functions.
-The DCU also presents error codes in clear text. - Sensors for oil pressure, boost pressure, boost temp, exhaust temp, coolant temp, water in fuel, fuel pressure and two speed sensors.
+It also includes advanced facilities for diagnostics and fault tracing - The instruments and controls connects to the engine via the CAN SAE J1939 interface and the Control Interface Unit (CIU).
+The CIU converts the digital CAN bus signal to an anolog signal, making it possible to connect a variety of instruments. - Sensors for oil pressure, oil temp, boost pressure, boost temp, coolant temp, fuel temp, water in fuel, fuel pressure and two speed sensors.
+Crank case pressure, oil level and air filter pressure droop sensors - Alternator 24V / 80A